3rd-Eden/memcached/README.md

 you can subscribe to containing detailed information about the issues.

 The client is configurable on different levels.
-There's a global configuration that you update so all you Memcached clusters will use the same failure configuration for example, but it's also possible to overwrite these changes per `memcached` instance.
+There's a global configuration that you update so all your Memcached clusters will use the same failure configuration for example, but it's also possible to overwrite these changes per `memcached` instance.